rd-codes/rd-codes/README.md

 # 💫 About Me:
-🔧 **Backend-focused developer** building a professional multi-vendor Ecommerce Application using MERN Stack
+🔧 **Software developer** currently building a professional multi-vendor Ecommerce Application using MERN Stack
-☁️ **Cloud enthusiast** currently expanding my AWS and cloud computing expertise
+☁️ **Cloud enthusiast** i want to learn about aws and cloud computing in the near future.
 🚀 **Problem solver** passionate about developing scalable backend systems
 🧠 **Continuous learner** currently exploring Generative AI in software development